Biden marks 50M vaccine doses in first 5 weeks in office - WTMJ

 “We have a plan to roll it out as quickly as Johnson & Johnson can make it,” Biden said.

+Meeting with governors, Biden appealed for their help in passing his $1.9 trillion “American Rescue Plan,” which provides funding to expand vaccination and testing as well as economic relief for people struggling during the pandemic.

+“The economic toll of this pandemic continues to tear through our country as brutally as the virus itself,” Biden said.

-Still Biden warned that variants could continue to spread, leading to more cases and hospitalizations.
+Biden also warned that variants could continue to spread, leading to more cases and hospitalizations.
 He appealed to Americans to keep up with social distancing measures and wear face coverings.

 “This is not the time to relax,” he said.